| Title: | Simularia Tools for the Analysis of Air Pollution Data |

 verbose |

-Destaggering is useful for importing data from the SPRAY model and it is not applied by default.
+Destaggering applies a shift equal to half grid size in both horizontal directions.
+It is useful for importing data from the SPRAY air quality dispersion model and it is not applied by default.

-An optional summary output can be printed by setting the verbose
+An optional summary output can be printed out by setting the verbose parameter

 A function to import data from Surfer text grid file.